matldupont/matdupont-dev/blog/220131/02-automated-deployments.md

 I'll give it a name and select the **Access key - Programmatic access** type of credential.

 I want this user to have both _AmazonS3FullAccess_ and _CloudFrontFullAccess_ so I'll create a Group that has both those.
 I'll call this one "cicd-deploy" and create it.
+I can now add other users to this group if they need the same access.

-It's now in the list of groups to which I can add my new user and already selected.
+It's now in the list of groups to which I can add my new user and it's already selected.
 Next!

 No tags.
 Next!